AshrafElshazly/Backup-Restore-Tool/README.md

 # Backup and Restore Tool

 This tool provides functionality for secure encrypted backup and restore of directories in Linux.
-It consists of three scripts: `backup.sh`, `restore.sh`, and `backup_restore_lib.sh`.
+It consists of three main scripts: `backup.sh`, `restore.sh`, and `backup_restore_lib.sh`.

 ## Usage